Five Tips for American Entrepreneurs and Business Owners Abroad

 As a result of this entrepreneurial spirit, a U.S. taxable person may own a controlling stake in a foreign business, and a business held by an American abroad outside of the United States is likely a Controlled Foreign Corporation or a CFC for U.S. tax purposes.
 Frequently, a CFC is subject to complex tax reporting requirements in the United States.
 At a minimum, the CFC must file U.S. Tax Form 5471 annually.
 Should a CFC fail to file this form, even if no tax is owed, the IRS can assess large penalties on the CFC.

-Given these considerations, Thun Financial provides five top recommendations that “Expatreneurs” or American expat business owners need to consider the maximize the value of the cross-border enterprises and avoid big compliance headaches.
+Given these considerations, Thun Financial provides five top recommendations that “Expatreneurs” or American expat business owners need to consider to maximize the value of cross-border enterprises and avoid big compliance headaches.

 1. Ensure Your Business Is Tax-compliant

 The Foreign Account Tax Compliance Act (FATCA) means the IRS has greater transparency on global financial transactions and is therefore able to enforce more rigorously U.S. taxation of non-U.S. transactions than ever before.
 In particular, enforcement centers around “subpart F income” and “passive foreign investment income” (PFIC) rules.
 CFCs that derive more than 75% or more of their income from passive sources (such as dividends, capital gains or royalties) become Passive Foreign Investment Companies (PFIC) and are subject to very onerous reporting requirements (Form 8861) and highly punitive U.S. tax rates (see Thun Financial’s article on PFICs).